32bitPC/when_everything_was_fine/README.md

 # when_everything_was_fine
-codes that make you smile before the storm
+codes that make you smile🙂 before the storm